BackofenLab/StoatyDive/README.md

 ### Recommendations

 #### Border Penalty and Length Normalization
-It is recommended to use StoatyDive with `--border_penalty` and `--length_norm`.
+It is recommended to use StoatyDive with `--border_penalty` and `--peak_correction`.
 Adding the border penalty takes care of peaks that are not correctly centered and might just overlap with a short appendage of a read stack.
 The length normalization takes care of different sized peaks.
-All peak are extended to a certain length with `--length_norm`.
-The user can either provide a peak length with `length_norm_value` or
+All peak are extended to a certain length with `--peak_correction`.
+The user can either provide a peak length with `peak_length` or
 StoatyDive just takes the maximal peak length of the given peak set.

 #### CV Threshold